d4nyll/smartscroll/README.md

     </body>

 > You may also want to link to `styles.css`, but all that does is to ensure the `html` and `body` elements have no margins nor padding

+> You may also leave out lethargy, but smartscroll may not work as well with scroll devices that uses inertial scrolling.
+Performance with lethargy can be slower, but it will be improved with further development.

 ##### Options